 Bat Trang Ceramic Village

-An old, well established village in Gia Lam district of Hanoi, about 13 km from central Hanoi, on the east bank of the Red river.
+An old, well-established village in Gia Lam district of Hanoi, about 13 km from central Hanoi, on the east bank of the Red river.
 This is probably the most famous village in the traditional ceramic industry.
 In reality, Bat Trang produce a unique style of ceramics called porcelain.
 Bat Trang is well known throughout Vietnam for its beautiful ceramics.
 The production started in the 14th century, even later than in Tho Ha.
 Currently, the village uses gas instead of coal to reduce pollution.
-Many shops at the village entrance sells Bat Trang and also Chinese ceramic products.
+Many shops at the village entrance sell Bat Trang and also Chinese ceramic products.
 While here, you could take a quick lesson to learn how to form a product from clay.

 Dong Ho Traditional Painting Village

-In Song Ho commune, Thuan Thanh district, Bac Ninh province.
+In Song Ho Commune, Thuan Thanh district, Bac Ninh province.
 35km East from Hanoi, on the Southern bank of the Duong river.
-Nobody knows when this villages started the production of folk woodcut painting, but at least 21 generations ago.
-Dong Ho paintings are mainly bought and displayed on the occasion of Tet – Vietnamese New Year, contents of pictures are often humorous, optimist with many bright and powerful colours like red, yellow or white.
+Nobody knows when this village started the production of folk woodcut painting, but at least 21 generations ago.
+Dong Ho paintings are mainly bought and displayed on the occasion of Tet – Vietnamese New Year, contents of pictures are often humorous, an optimist with many bright and powerful colours like red, yellow or white.
 Unfortunately, the current painting products are as not good as before with the use of more chemical materials.
 In fact, most of the people in the village make votive paper, a very good business with a better earning.